petechd/eq-lookup-suggestions-data/README.md

 | religions.json | List of religions |

-Source data files are provided by the business as multiple column csvs.
+Source data files are provided by the business as multiple column csv files.
 These can be manually added/updated in this repository at ./source-data

+- source files to be provided by the business named for the above datasets

 - files to be UTF-8 csv

 - any values including commas should be double quoted

-- header row to contain comma separated language_codes (e.g `en_gb`, `cy`)
+- header row to contain comma separated language_codes (i.e `en_gb`, `cy`, `ga`, `eo`)

 - data rows to contain comma separated translated lookup values (as to be presented in the lookup lists)

 - null values for a given language item can be provided by a non-spaced commas.
-This will reslt in that term not being presented as a suggestion for that language
+This will result in that term not being presented as a suggestion for that language

-A json file can be generated from the source csv file using the ./scripts/convert_csv_to_json.py
+json files can be generated from the source csv files using `./scripts/convert_csv_to_json.py <version_folder>`

-- default expected source file location ./source-data
+- default expected source file location `./source-data`

-- default json file output location ./data
+- default json file output location `./data/<version_folder>`

-- discussions as ongoing as to how versions of the files will be managed.